vispy/vispy-website/index.rst

 * OpenGL visualization demos.
 * Scientific GUIs with fast, scalable visualization widgets (Qt or IPython notebook with WebGL).

+We currently offer full support for building visualizations using OpenGL.
-**Important note**.
-As of today (July 2014), using Vispy requires knowing OpenGL.
-Within the next few weeks, we will offer higher-level graphical interfaces that allow for the creation of visualizations without any knowledge of OpenGL.
+We also provide experimental support for high-level graphical interfaces to create visualizations without any knowledge of OpenGL.

 Announcements
 -------------

+- **Release!** Version 0.2.2, August 22, 2014
 - **EuroSciPy 2014**: talk and sprint, August 2014
 - `Article in **Linux Magazine**, French Edition <https://github.com/vispy/linuxmag-article>`__, July 2014
 - **GSoC 2014**: `two GSoC students are currently working on Vispy under the PSF umbrella <https://github.com/vispy/vispy/wiki/Project.%20GSoC-2014>`__